nehsa25/nehsa.net/README.md

 ## Tests

-nehsa.net: Page \"${pageDefinition.name}\" has correct header - validates the <h1> header at the top of each information page is correct
+nehsa.net: test &lt;page&gt; has correct header - validates the title-header at the top of each information page is correct